Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	17. Stress/Boredom rating:  3/5 (Eustress)
 	18. Me-points:  2/3
 	19. Kind of person most protected:  Bibliophiles
-	20. Special categories:  Hedonological, Failsafe, Galactic Politics
+	20. Special categories:  Hedonological, Failsafe, Galactic Politics, Furry
 	21. Conversion potential:  Empire<->Panarchy (limited); Panarchy<->Commonwealth; Empire<->Commonwealth (limited);
 48. Mental Transcription
 	1. Authorial protest:  This is one of the most dangerously authoritarian technologies in the tree... and yet it's also one that I see as profoundly beautiful.
 I want to live in a society that does this in a manner respectful of freedom... and I never want to live in a society that does this in a manner disrespectful of freedom.
 How does one create a society that can use this power in a way that liberates people?  *I don't know.*